frequently asked questions

 To complete your NOIM and conduct your identity and date/place of birth checks, you'll need to show me:

-Your passport
+• Your passport

-If you don't have a passport, other current photo identification AND your birth certificate
+• If you don't have a passport, other current photo identification AND your birth certificate

-If either of you has been previously married, a divorce certificate (if divorced) or a death certificate (if widowed).
+• If either of you has been previously married, a divorce certificate (if divorced) or a death certificate (if widowed).

 Important: Any foreign language certificates or documents must be officially translated into English by a NAATI (National Accreditation Authority for Translators and Interpreters) accredited translator - you can locate one near you here.

-What are the requirements for witnesses?
+What are the witness requirements for getting married?

 All ceremonies in Australia must be witnessed by two people who were present for the legal parts of your ceremony - they observe me, watch you exchange your vows, and also sign your marriage certificates.
 Your witnesses need to be 18 years or older and able to speak and understand English.
 They can be family members or friends – whoever you choose to share that special moment with!
 They do not need to be Australian citizens or residents.
 They are not required to produce any identification documents.
 Make sure they’re comfortable signing legal declarations - your cousin Roger who is a bigtime sovereign citizen with trust issues is probably not going to want to sign legal paperwork that gets submitted to the government.